 The highlight of a recent trip to Turner Contemporary in Margate, Kent, was viewing the exhibition “Place, Space and Who” (18 May - 26 September 2021) by British figurative artist Barbara Walker during its final week on display.
-Portrait by Barbara Walker featured in the exhibition "Place, Space and Who," Turner Contemporary, Margate.
-Photo: Carol...
+Portrait by Barbara Walker featured in "Place, Space and Who."
+Photo: Carol Ann Dixon.
+This engaging portraiture...
 Continue Reading →

 Chicago-born contemporary visual artist and arts scholar Theaster Gates has been commissioned to design the 2022 Serpentine Pavilion in Kensington Gardens, London.
 Since its inception in 2000, the majority of prior pavilion commissions have been awarded to architects.
 So, Gates makes history as the first artist to receive a solo commission, following only two other...
 Continue Reading →